Slow-cooked bone broth – 3 ways!

 - Place and lock the lid on the Instant Pot.
 Move the lid’s steam release handle to the “Sealing” position.

-- On the control panel, select the “Manual” setting/high pressure, and adjust the cook time to 120 minutes.
-It can take anywhere from 10 to 40 minutes, within the 120-minute cook-time, to preheat the pot to full pressure.
+- On the control panel, select the “Manual” setting/high pressure, and adjust the cooking time to 120 minutes.
+It can take anywhere from 10 to 40 minutes, within the 120-minute cook time, to preheat the pot to full pressure.

-- When the cook time is up, let the pressure release naturally (approx. 10-15 minutes), until the float valve drops down.
-Prior to removing the lid, move the vent handle to the “venting” position, to release any extra pressure.
+- When the cooking time is up, let the pressure release naturally (approx. 10-15 minutes) until the float valve drops down.
+Before removing the lid, move the vent handle to the “venting” position to release extra pressure.

-- Strain the broth over a bowl using a mesh strainer, or cheesecloth.
+- Strain the broth over a bowl using a mesh strainer or cheesecloth.
 The broth is done when it’s deep brown in color and deeply flavorful.
-Season the broth with salt and pepper, to taste.
-Cool broth to room temperature and then transfer to airtight container(s).
+Season the broth with salt and pepper to taste.
+Cool broth to room temperature and then transfer to an airtight container(s).

 Slow cooker